 - Digitally Enhanced MRO: by enabling new inspection methods which are more autonomous we can improve efficiency (increasing accuracy of inspection) while reducing labour and energy usage, in-turn reducing un-needed removal waste, and resulting effort from the process.
 Also, by deploying analytics and to the aircraft troubleshooting process we can reduce the number of maintenance actions and “no fault found” removals.
 “Rogue units” can also be identified and addressed through procedure or scrap.

-- Result: Lower energy usage, Reduced Energy and Reduced Materials usage/wastage
+- Result: Lower Energy Usage and Reduced Materials Usage/Wastage

 - Application across complete Life Cycle: By applying advanced analytics and modelling at the material, component, subassembly or asset level across the entire lifecycle we can optimize the procurement, manufacturing, operation, maintenance and ultimate retirement/scrap of the asset.

 - Result: Lower Emissions (from Lower fuel consumption), Lower Energy Usage and Reduced Material Usage/Wastage